Ichoran/teensy-stimulus/README.md

 To ask the board to tell what time point it is at, send the command `~#`.
 If there is no error it will respond with `~12345678.123456` where elapsed duration is specified in seconds plus microseconds; if the board has started and is running it will always report at least one elapsed microsecond.
 If the stimulus protocol has not yet been started or has already finished, it will return `~00000000.000000`.
 If the system has encountered an error, it will return `$an error message here\n`.

-To query the state machine that runs an individual channel, send the command `~A@` for channel `A` (likewise for the others).
+To query the state machine that runs an individual channel, send the command `~A#` for channel `A` (likewise for the others).
 The board will respond with `~A`, followed by a number from `'0'` to `'3'` indicating its state (0 = not running, 1 = running but stimulus off, 2 = running and stimulus is on but not in a pulse, 3 = running and stimulus is on and in a pulse).
 This is then followed by a `;` and the number of the stimulus train (in three digits), counting up from 0.
 Analog stimuli will always report 1 or 3, not 2.

-Ticklish will make a best effort to obey all the parameters set for it, but as the code does not form a hard real-time operating system, it may fail to switch at precisely the times requested.
-To query an individual channel for error metrics, send the command `~A#` (for channel `A`).
-It will respond with 8 numbers (after a `~`):

-1. The number of stimuli that should have started (9 digits)
-2. The number of stimuli that were missed (6 digits)
-3. The number of pulses that should have started (9 digits)
-4. The number of pulses that were missed (6 digits)
-5. Max error for starting a pulse, in microseconds (5 digits)
-6. Max error for ending a pulse, in microseconds (5 digits)
-7. Cumulative number of microseconds of error for starting pulses (10 digits)
-8. Cumulative number of microseconds of error for ending pulses (10 digits)

-Overall, the reply is 61 bytes long.
-There are no separators between the characters.

-This data will be preserved after the run is complete.
-Since this reporting is expensive and may itself induce timing errors, it is recommended to only call this between stimuli or during debugging.

 ### Resetting